-Any complaint alleging noncompliance with the law regarding the prohibition against requiring students to pay student fees, deposits, and charges or any requirement related to the LCAP may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance.
-A complaint about a violation of the prohibition against the charging of unlawful student fees may be filed with the principal of the school or with the Superintendent or designee.
-However, any such complaints shall be filed no later than one year from the date the alleged violation occurred (Education Code 49013, 52075; 5 CCR 4630).
+A complaint alleging noncompliance with the law regarding the prohibition against requiring students to pay student fees, deposits, and charges may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance.
+Such complaints shall be filed no later than one year from the date the alleged violation occurred (5 CCR 4630(c)(2)).